 - but the police documented his escape as Nutt alias White.
 According to information detailing the Parkhurst Boys at Convict Central, a 13 year old boy called George Nutt was convicted of larceny on 15th May 1848, sentenced for 7yrs and transported on the Fairlie departing Plymouth on March 2nd, 1852, arriving in Tasmania on July 3rd, 1852.
 The ship transportation record (above) confirms these details, although his age by 1852 was given as 19 yrs.
 He was listed as a tailor or shoemaker.
 George Nutt would have been born ca 1834 if aged 13 at the time of conviction in 1848, and would have been around 42 in late 1875.
 The photograph by Nevin shows a man of that age.

 Nevin took the one surviving image of Nutt as a police photograph at the Hobart Gaol where Nutt was incarcerated after arrest in 1875.
-The vignette was printed from the glass negative, as a standard police identification carte of the period, and pasted to Nutt’s criminal record sheet.
+The vignette was printed from the glass negative, as a standard police identification carte of the period, and pasted to Nutt’s parchment criminal record.
 The number “1” on the mount may be Nevin’s numbering, or one used by the police, and there would have existed at least two more duplicates circulated to police, but more likely it has been numbered by museum archivists on accession.
 Another indication on this carte that it was the first photograph in an album copied as a series at the QVM in 1958 is the ink impress left by the square QVM stamp across George Nutt’s left cheek and collar from the verso of the second carte in the series in 1958 which was placed on top of it, that of convict carte No.2, Nevin’s vignette of Wm Yeomans.